Communication and Public Awareness

 Many options exist to increase our transportation funding, including the option to do nothing.
 Below is a brief list of options.

-Increase state vehicle registration fees:
+Increase state vehicle registration fees

 - State registration fees provide about 30% of the state's Highway Distribution Account funds and are used for roadway construction and maintenance.
-All drivers (including owners of hybrid and electric vehicles) contribute to the transportation fund via registration fees.

 - Idaho state registration fees cannot be used for public transportation, so increases only address a portion of the transportation funding issue.

-Institute a local option sales tax:
+Institute a local option sales tax

 - Local option sales tax is a tool that allows a taxing district, such as a county or city, to present a local sales tax proposal, along with a description of the project the revenue would be used for, to the voters.
 The voters then decide if they wanted to tax themselves for that project.
 If the proposal passes, the tax is instituted and the project proceeds.
 If the proposal fails, no new tax is instituted and the project does not proceed – or at least goes back to the drawing board.